plystrn/capstone2/README.md

 * Gender: The gender of the customer.
 * Discount Offered: The discount offered on the product.
 * Weight in Grams: The weight of the product.
 * Reached on Time (Y/N): Indicates whether the shipment was on time.
+(1:Late,0:On Time)

 ## Analysis